-If you’re reading this, it’s likely that a big, essential part of you is hidden and unhappy.
-That's your creative genius, the you that wants to write, that loves to play, that adores making art.
-This is the you helps make life feel really, really good.
+If you’re reading this, it’s likely that a powerful, essential part of you is hidden and unhappy.
+That’s your creative genius, the wonderful you that wants to write, that loves to play, that adores making art.
+This is the part of you that helps make life feel really, really good.

-But this non-practical part of you has been put in the basement with the other 'non-essentials' and is getting really upset about being put aside.
+But this ‘non-practical’ you has been put in the basement with the other ‘non-essentials’ and is getting really upset about being ignored.

 Maybe you want to write a book so that your work reaches a wider audience.
 Or perhaps you want to explore an art form, just for the fun of it.